Zorockz/Lift-AI-workout-planner/FIREBASE_SETUP_GUIDE.md

-# Firebase Setup & Email/Password Authentication Guide
+# Firebase Setup Guide for Lifts AI

 ## Overview

-Lift AI now uses a simplified, secure email/password authentication system with Firebase.
+Lifts AI now uses a simplified, secure email/password authentication system with Firebase.
 This guide covers the setup, configuration, and testing of the authentication system.

 ## Firebase Configuration